VeeLume/Elite-Dangerous-Rich-Presence/.github/ISSUE_TEMPLATE/missing_ship_name.md

 **Upload files**
 Either:
 - go to a shipyard that sells the ship and upload the shipyard.json
-- if you own the ship upload the journal*.log with the FID stripped / post the loadout event
+- if you own the ship upload the journal*.log with the FID stripped / post an event which contains both the internal name (usually just the field Ship or ShipType) and the localized name (the field name with _Localized)

 **(Optional) Create a pull request**
 If your familliar with github and json files then you can also just add the ship in the vessels.json file inside elite_dangerous_rich_presence